andriy-zh-ua/iam-rd-lab/README.md

   the tab clears the cache and signs the user out.
 This is the more conservative choice; `localStorage` would persist tokens across tabs and browser restarts at a larger XSS blast radius.
+- **Two layers of trust boundary:**
+  - **Microsoft Graph** enforces the access token on every call (this is the boundary for Graph data).
+  - **`POST /api/validate`** independently re-verifies the ID token's signature against Microsoft's JWKS and checks `iss` / `aud` / `exp`.
+    This is the pattern any future protected API route in this app would
+    re-use: take the `Authorization: Bearer` header, call `validateIdToken()`, branch on success/failure.
-- The `AuthGuard` is a client-side UX guard, not a security boundary.
-The security boundary is Microsoft Graph itself, which enforces the access token on every call.
-Anyone with the rendered HTML can see the page shell, but no data is exposed without a valid token.
+- The `AuthGuard` is a **client-side UX guard**, not a security boundary.
+  It hides the dashboard UI from unauthenticated users but cannot stop anyone from fetching the route's HTML.
+The actual data is protected by the two boundaries above.
 - `.env` is gitignored (`/.env*` in `.gitignore`), so client IDs and tenant IDs are not committed.